 Check and clean all threads in the mixing chamber.
 If no choke is fitted ensure the opening for the choke cable is sealed with a bolt, (P/N 4/137A) .
 Replace worn screws and ensure they are correctly fitted with spring washers.

 Check the manifold flange against a flat surface to determine if it has been distorted by over-tightening or tightening to an uneven surface.
-If there is distortion so that the throttle slide jams when the carburetter is bolted to the inlet manifold then the carburetter needs to be replaced.
-Replace the O ring if there is are any signs of hardening or damage.
+If there is distortion (meaning, the throttle slide jams when the carburetter is bolted to the inlet manifold ) the carburetter needs to be replaced.
+Replace the O ring if there are any signs of hardening or damage.

 The free length of the throttle spring should be 3".
 Replace if corroded, damaged or compressed.
 Inspect the air valve components for excessive wear or damage.

 Inspect the throttle slide for excessive wear.
-If the wear pattern on the engine side of the slide is visible as a series of furrows or waves in the metal or the step or groove at the top of the slide on the engine side has been worn away then the slide requires replacement.
-Eventually the mixing chamber body will also wear to the point where the amount of air leaking around the throttle slide prevents accurate tuning of the carburetter and a replacement carburetter will be required.
+If the wear pattern on the 'engine side' of the slide is visible (meaning a series of furrows or waves in the metal; or the step / groove at the top of the slide on the 'engine side' has been worn away) then the slide requires replacement.
+Eventually the mixing chamber body will also wear, to the point where the amount of air leaking around the throttle slide prevents accurate tuning of the carburetter.
+An replacement carburetter will be required.
 Wear to the carburetter will be much reduced by ensuring that an effective air filter is always fitted.

 Check the tickler mechanism to ensure it moves smoothly.
 An upgrade kit is available to convert earlier ticklers to the later version with the large button.